sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 Advantages of AWS Private Link include:
 - connectivity to customer VPC is only available inside AWS network
-- provides customer mechanism to select AWS Princincal (AWS Account or more granular), who can connect to their code host
+-  ability to select AWS Principal (AWS Account or more granular) that can connect to customer code host
 - allows customer to control incoming connections
 - supports private DNS